majiga/Text2Event/README.md

-# Text2Event repository
-Event detection from domain-specific text data
+# Text2Event: Event detection from domain-specific text data

 ### A survey paper for overview: Wei, Xiang & Wang, Bang.
 (2019).
 A Survey of Event Extraction from Text.
 IEEE Access.
 https://www.researchgate.net/publication/337638438_A_Survey_of_Event_Extraction_from_Text